kawaicheung/book-on-naming-things/manuscript/Ch_Shape.md

 }
 ```

 I like this change already.
 Now, the details of the `foreach` loop are much easier to scan.
-In addition, all of the other similarly-named constructs all benefit.
-They feel more spread apart from each other so that the similarity in their names aren’t as distracting on the eyes.
+In addition, all of the other similarly-named constructs benefit.
+They feel more spread apart from each other such that the similarity in their names aren’t as distracting on the eyes.

 The variable `tz` is also sized appropriately.
 Conceptually, a small name like `tz` feels like just one element in a longer-named collection like `systemTimeZones`.
-These are the subtle visual cues that all lend themselves to good code shape.
+These are the kinds of subtle visual cues that all lend themselves to good code shape.

 When we edit names, we shouldn't look at them in isolation.
 That habit can drive naming decisions that don’t actually benefit the overall readability or scannability of the surrounding code.